kataw/kataw/README.md

 ## CST

-This AST supports what I choose to call a "hybrid AST".
+This AST supports what I choose to call a "hybrid CST".
 It's contains enough info to give you a perfect pretty printing.

-The CST info is enabled through the `nodeFlags`.
+The CST info is set using `nodeFlags`.

 ## Contribution